 Here are a few of our favorite types of long exposure shots.
 How many have you done?

-This is just what it sounds like – taking pictures of space!
+This style of photography is just what it sounds like – taking pictures of space!
 Many shots of this type use the gorgeous Milky Way Galaxy as their subject.
-These photos aren’t hard to take, the tough part is find an area with no light pollution.
+These photos aren’t hard to take; the tough part is to find an area with no light pollution.
 All of the best astro shots are from the middle of the desert or the tops of mountains.

 This is perhaps the artsiest of all photography techniques.
 Moving around a light in-frame, or playing with out-of-frame light sources, can create some incredibly unique photographs.
 It’s also mega-easy to do.